 - Paste the code into the URL field

 If you want to use Press This on a mobile device, use the button on the bottom of the section with the “Open Press This” label.
 After it loads, add the page to your mobile bookmarks.

-Now whenever you want to copy the content to WordPress editor, push the button on the bookmarks tab.
-Press This will open the editor in a new page where you can use the standard WordPress editor to write and style text, add media files and manage the post like any other.
+Now whenever you want to copy the content to the WordPress editor, push the button on the bookmarks tab.
+Press This will open the editor in a new page where you can use the standard WordPress editor to write and style text, add media files, and manage the post like any other.
 It is easy to save a post as a draft or publish it immediately from the new window.

 Categories and Tags Converter